 Therefore it is in the cat’s best interest to give the impression that it too could possibly be venomous.

-A hiss is a warning “back off” if you (or a predator) continue towards the cat, there is every chance that you will be bitten and/or scratched.
-Most of the time, hissing is accompanied with other body language.
-The ears may be back, the, hackles are raised, the cat may either be crouched down, as if backed into a corner or standing tall, back arched.
+A hiss is a warning back off and most of the time, hissing is accompanied by other body languages.
+The ears are back, hackles raised, the cat is either be crouched down, as if backed into a corner or standing tall, back arched.
 He is feeling angry, afraid, hurt but is in fight mode if you cross that boundary any further.

 When do cats hiss?